 - Pakistan – Pyongyang

 - Vietnam – Pyongyang

 Note – Venezuela was the last country to open a mission in the country, with the DPRK the following suit in Caracas.

-Which Foreign Embassies are not located in the Diplomatic Compound?
+Which Foreign Embassies in North Korea are not located in the Diplomatic Compound?